notalentgeek/combinations-permutations-examples/README.md

 ## To-Do

-- **[DONE]** Add a to-do list section to the `README.md`.
+- **[DONE]** Add a to-do list section to the `README.md`
-- Provide an example on how to turn a basic for-loop into a recursive function.
+- Provide an example of how to convert a basic for-loop into a recursive function
+- Add unit tests for functions that do not yet have tests
+- Repeat this exercise a few more times to perform the permutation function instinctively

 ## Contributing